 There is a growing need for clinical training for student practitioners, but because only a handful of clinical herbal training programs are currently available, the AHG encourages mentorship as a way for student practitioners to become confident, skilled clinical herbalists.
 Often those who have completed extensive training in herbal medicine (which may or may not have included a clinical component) are actively seeking the support and guidance of an experienced clinical herbalist to act as a mentor.

 It is our hope that by providing support for the mentoring process, AHG will help build a much-needed bridge between formal training in herbal studies and the creation of a successful clinical practice.

-Our primary goal is supporting herbalists and student practitioners who intend to apply for Registered Herbalist in the American Herbalists Guild.
-But we also offer this information to herb practitioners everywhere who aspire to a high level of professionalism and clinical competency.
+Our primary goal is supporting herbalists and student practitioners who intend to apply for the Registered Herbalist Membership in the American Herbalists Guild.
+We also offer this information to herb practitioners everywhere who aspire to a high level of professionalism and clinical competency.

-The AHG Handbook of Mentoring Guidelines (67 pages) provides everything you need to know to look for and set up a mentorship, or to become a mentor for a student practitioner.
-It includes eighteen forms and templates that may be edited and used to create mentorship agreements, clinical records and much more.
+The AHG Handbook of Mentoring Guidelines provides everything you need to know to look for and set up a mentorship, or to become a mentor for a student practitioner.
+It includes eighteen forms and templates that may be edited and used to create mentorship agreements, clinical records, and much more.
 See the complete list of documents below.

 The Mentor Directory is a list of Registered AHG Herbalists willing to offer clinical supervision to student practitioners.

 Mentorship Forms and Templates

 The forms and templates listed here are included in the purchaseable Handbook and are also available in the Members Menu area as fully editable, downloadable Word documents you may customize for your own use.
 AHG Members, please login to your account and click HERE or click AHG Mentorship Documents in the Member Menu.